ImoucheG/GeoRide-Jeedom-Source/README.md

 After get and fill your authentication key you can save your configuration.

+Enabled one or many CRON in your plugin for automatic get information from your tracker.

 **!
 IMPORTANT !
 If you change the authentication key you must refresh entierely your page (F5).**

 Now, you can return to home page of GeoRide and add a equipment (tracker).